OpenEducationAnalytics/OEA-Gh-Pages/_modern_data_estate/fourth_item.md

 title: Modern Data Estate
 image: assets/imgs/ic_gear.svg
 ---
-Use the OEA architecture and assets to set up your data estate quickly and easily.
+Use the OEA architecture and assets to set up your data estate quickly.